brennanr7/Portfolio/README.md

 Makefile - allows each of the programs to link together.

-hw3.cpp - this file runs the binary search tree, displaying what is in the
-          tree to the terminal.

-add.cpp - this file includes additional tests to ensure functionality

                  ---- COMPILE / RUN INSTRUCTIONS ----
 By typing make tree then doing ./tree, the code will run.